A CONSULTANCY TO CONDUCT AN IMPACT ASSESSMENT SURVEY ON TELEVISION AND COMMUNITY RADION PROGRAMS, 2022.

 - Experience working with researchers and technical experts.

 - Ability to process and present large quantities of data

 - Familiarity with gender equality issues and human rights issues would be an asset.

 Interested individuals with the required qualifications and experience should submit their application to email@example.com, with the subject line “Media Impact Survey Consultancy”.
 The application should include:

-The closing date for the submission of applications is 15 August 2022.
+The closing date for the submission of applications is two weeks after the advert date..
 Only those candidates who meet all qualifications and experience will be contacted for further consideration.
 Incomplete applications will be automatically disqualified.

 7.1 Time Frame